maegreer/miniproject1/README.md

 # miniproject1
-this is a spot to put mini project stuff
+this is a spot to put mini project stuff and the solowit drawing#